sven-hash/docs/docs/nym-simple-websocket-tutorial.md

     These three variables will be the three main global variables of our application.

-    `ourAddress` will be populated once we get a response from the initialization of our Nym Websocket Client (which we will cover later)
+    `ourAddress` will be populated once we get a response from the initialization of our Nym Websocket Client (which we will cover later).

     `targetAddress` will be set by us later in the tutorial, once we boot up the Service Providers nym client.